-The August survey was conducted online within the United States by The Harris Poll on behalf of HomeServe USA from August 27-29, 2018 among 2,012 U.S. adults ages 18 and older, among whom 1,377 are Homeowners.
-The February survey was conducted online within the United States by The Harris Poll on behalf of HomeServe USA from February 22-26, 2018 among 2,037 U.S. adults ages 18 and older, among whom 1,389 are Homeowners.
+This survey was conducted online within the United States by Harris Poll on behalf of HomeServe from February 22-26, 2018 among 2,037 U.S. adults ages 18 and older (1,389 homeowners).
 This online survey is not based on a probability sample and therefore no estimate of theoretical sampling error can be calculated.
-For complete survey methodology, including weighting variables and subgroup sample sizes, please contact firstname.lastname@example.org.
+For complete survey methodology, including weighting variables, please contact firstname.lastname@example.org.